 The Lone Rock Trail is part of the Vermillion Highlands—2,822 acres in Rosemount that’s owned and managed by the U of M. Ski trails for both classic and skate are groomed in cooperation with Dakota County.
 No ski pass is needed.
 Here’s the Lone Rock map.

 Ritter Farm Park (Lakeville)

 Ritter Farm Park offers about 10 km of groomed cross country ski trails for both classic and skate skiing. here’s a map of the trails.
 Here’s the map of Ritter Farm’s trails.
 Note that some of the trails are for snowmobiles, not skiers.

 Spring Lake Park Reserve (Hastings/Rosemount)

 Spring Lake maintains both classic and skate cross country ski trails in the winter, about 5 miles total.
 There are also another almost 3 miles of snowshoeing/winter hiking trails in the Reserve.
 Here’s the Spring Lake winter map.

 Whitetail Woods Regional Park (Farmington)

-Whitetail Woods is another great place to ski or snowshoe—over 5 miles for snowshoeing and over 6 miles of groomed cross country ski trails.
+Whitetail Woods is another great place to ski or snowshoe—over 5 miles of trails for snowshoeing and over 6 miles of groomed cross country ski trails.
 The terrain is rolling hills with a mature oak forest and frozen wetlands.
+The trail system can be accessed directly from their camping cabins, fyi for you winter campers!
 Here’s the Whitetail Woods winter map.

 Thompson County Park (West St. Paul)